 We’d like to say that we’ll present options that bring the best possible protection right now.
 All of these VPNs use the latest encryption, unblock new types of content, and of course – they’re specifically made for Windows PCs.

-Without further ado, here are the 7 best Windows VPNs as of April 2019.
+Without further ado, here are the 7 best VPN for Windows in August 2019.

 ExpressVPN is an ideal VPN service for just about any kind of internet use.
 With servers in over 90+ countries, the VPN provider makes use of OpenVPN encryption.
 The encryption itself is military-grade and so is its implementation.
 There are no usage logs and the company has an impeccable reputation for providing great customer security.